zwilias/elm-coverage/docs/under-the-hood.rst

 expression, we also receive a name (top-level declarations) and the cyclomatic complexity (top-level declarations, let-declarations and lambdas).

+When the active process signals `elm-test` that all of its tests have finished running, the coverage data is persisted to disk in a ``coverage-{{pid}}.json`` file.

 The analyzer
 ------------

 The analyzer is a thin wrapper around an Elm module.
-The wrapper reads in all the coverage files (waiting for the respective ``.marker`` file to be created).
+The wrapper reads in all the coverage files.
 Once all the data is aggregated, the original source files are read and the whole shebang is sent off to the Elm module.

 The Elm module, in turn, parses all that data and creates the HTML report, returning the generated report as a String over a port.